lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

 And that's it!
 You now have a self-consistent density and have calculated some basic properties such as the band gap and total energy.

 <hr style="height:5pt; visibility:hidden;" />
-### FAQ
+### FAQ (to be completed)
-Below is a list of commonly asked questions.
+Below is a list of frequently asked questions.
 Please get in contact if you have more questions.

 1. How does blm determine the augmentation spheres?
 Overlaps free atom densities and looks for where potential is flat.